New on the blogHave a look at my latest posts

 My favourite summer ritual

-When everything is ready, there’s always the same little ritual at my place: I set up the beach chair with fresh cushions, hang the fairy lights anew, fetch a cup of homemade lemonade from the kitchen – and sit down inside it for ten minutes.
+When everything is done, there’s always the same little ritual at my place: I set up the beach chair with fresh cushions, rehang the fairy lights, fetch myself a mug of homemade lemonade from the kitchen – and sit in it for ten minutes.
 Just because.
-Eyes closed, sun on my face, a gentle breeze in the hydrangeas.
+Eyes closed, sun on my face, a soft breeze in the hydrangeas.

-That is my official “start of summer”.
-After that, everything runs.
+That’s my official “start of summer”.
+After that, everything’s in motion.

 My summer fabric stash